gvwilson/sensibleadventures/nardica/nardica.md

-(many in possession of surplus weapons, combat conditioning, and radical political ideas), the governor had thrown up his hands and let anyone who could pay two rand a month set up a stall.
+(many in possession of surplus weapons, combat conditioning, and radical political ideas), the governor and Rothera's core had thrown up their physical and metaphorical hands and let anyone who could pay two rand a month set up a stall.
 Still called the Dance Hall,
-it reminded Iffy of nothing so much as the picture of an anthill in her older's nature book.
+it was the biggest surveillance-free zone in Antarctica, and reminded Iffy of nothing so much as the picture of an anthill in her older's nature book.

 Aunt Naggie tapped her money card on the reader held out by the bored Marine at the door to pay her ten pence admission fee and squared her shoulders.
-Noticing Iffy's look,
+Noticing Iffy's yearning look back toward the docks, she nudged her foster daughter with her elbow.
-she relaxed slightly and nudged her foster daughter with her elbow.
+"Why'n't you go off an' see what you can find?
-"Why'n't you go off an' see what you can find?" she said.
+Or who, if you've a mind to?"
-"Or who, if you've a mind to?"
+she added teasingly.

 Iffy felt her cheeks go warm.
-"You sure you don't need me?"
+"Y' sure y' don' need me?"

 Aunt Naggie looked around.
 Greenhouse potatoes hung in net bags